Arlo and Janis by Jimmy Johnson for October 21, 2022

 23. Missing large

-Flossie Mud Duck over 1 year ago
+Flossie Mud Duck about 2 years ago

 My husband and I had no children.
 When he died I gave his clothes to the high school drama class, most of his personal things to relatives, and kept a small box of “him” for myself.
 Now I occasionally go through it.
 His wallet with everything still in it, his favorite fishing hat, etc. I also have Grandma’s powder box, which has smelled like her for 50 years.
 Little things, people, little things.